jay18898/Data-1205-ASG5/README.md

 - Likes: Number of likes the comment received.
 - Sentiment: Sentiment of the comment.
 0 represents negative, 1 represents neutral, and 2 represents positive sentiment.

+## How to Use

+1. Clone this repository to your local machine.
+2. Set up a MySQL database and configure the database credentials in the Python code and SQL scripts.
+3. Run the Jupyter Notebook `data_extraction.ipynb` to extract and load the data.
+4. Execute the SQL scripts in the `sql/` directory to perform data transformation.
+5. Analyze the transformed data in the `combined_data` table for insights.

 ## ETL Process

 The data extraction, transformation, and loading process is performed using Python and SQL.